jarthurgross/website/research/index.md

 something up when playing with the CSS...)

-Some of my slides also use MathML for equations, which looks great in Firefox but doesn't have good support in Chrome.
+Some of my slides also use MathML for equations, which looks great in Firefox but doesn't have good support in Chrome (although I just started playing around with the [Math anywhere][mathanywhere] Chrome extension, which does a decent job).

+* *Fisher symmetry and the geometry of quantum states*, CQuIC internal talk, Albuquerque, NM, September 16, 2015 ([browsercast][fsgqsbc])
 * *On the efficacy of weak measurement tomography*, 2015 APS March Meeting, San Antonio, TX, March 4, 2015 ([browsercast][apsbc])
 * *On the efficacy of weak measurement tomography*, 17th annual SQuInT workshop,